-But after an appearance on “Shark Tank,” Nelson went from selling 2,000 cakes in a year to selling 2,000 cakes in a single day.
+Nelson went from selling 2,000 cakes in a year to selling 2,000 cakes in a single day, after an appearance on “Shark Tank,”.

 In order to meet this demand, Kim Nelson, the owner of Daisy Cakes, contracted with bakers in several states.
-This southern tale of family tradition and farm-fresh ingredients dates back through generations.
+These farm-fresh ingredients and a southern tale of the family tradition dating back through generations.

-Kim Nelson grew up learning to make family recipes alongside her mother, grandmothers, and great aunt.
-This pastime blossomed into Kim’s beloved company, Daisy Cakes, which ships delicious Southern layer cakes in keepsake tins all across the US.
+Kim Nelson grew up learning to make family recipes alongside her mother, grandmothers, and great aunt, turning this pastime blossomed into Kim’s beloved company.
+All across the US, Daisy Cakes, ships delicious Southern layer cakes in keepsake tins.
 Kim Nelson published a book Daisy Cakes Bakes where she shares those family cake recipes, as well as recipes for cookies, bars, confections, pies, ice creams, and more.

 Entrepreneurs: Deidra Haysel

 Hot Mama Gowns are luxury maternity gowns designed to make women feel stylish while pregnant.
 It looks like Hot Mama Gowns is no longer in business and the website has been picked up by some foreign e-commerce site.

 |$40,000 for 25%

 |Kevin O’Leary and Daymond John

 Entrepreneurs: Shane Pannell